 She says that manager surveys or formal assessments are too subjective and believes managers can infer and be more accurate using data.

-The problem with today’s assessments is they display the skills the employee has now but does not show whether these skills will be in high demand in the future.
-And more importantly if said skills fit into the company’s strategic plan for the future.
-Employees need a clearer career path and getting a true assessment of their strengths for the future is now critical.
+The problem with today’s assessments is that they display the skills the employee has now but do not show whether these skills will be in high demand in the future.
+And more importantly, if said skills fit into the company’s strategic plan for the future, Employees need a clearer career path, and getting a true assessment of their strengths for the future is now critical.

-She believes that HR departments need to move from being problem-based (dealing with poor performers) to solution- based- helping employees with updating their skillsets.
+She believes that HR departments need to move from being problem-based (dealing with poor performers) to solution-based (helping employees update their skillsets).

-Rometty says, “I expect AI will change 100 per cent of jobs in the next 10 years.”
-IBM’s HR has acquired a patent for its “predictive attrition program” which was developed with Waton.
-The program is unique in that it can predict which employees are high flight risk.
+Rometty says, “I expect AI will change 100 percent of jobs in the next 10 years.”
+IBM’s HR has acquired a patent for its “predictive attrition program,” which was developed with Waton.
+The program is unique in that it can predict which employees are high-flight risks.

 With a better understanding of an employee’s real strengths, the formal assessment, using AI technology, will play a major role in career planning and talent retention well into the future.
 Through data analysis, we get a better picture of employees from many facets of their work life.

-Formal assessments using AI technology is another way leading companies are using predictive analytics to assist them with redesigning their workforce for the future.
+Formal assessments using AI technology are another way leading companies are using predictive analytics to assist them with redesigning their workforce for the future.

-© 2019 Cubie Davis King.
-All Rights reserved internationally.
-Written permission needed to use in any form whatsoever.
+2019 Cubie Davis King All rights reserved internationally.
+Written permission is needed to use it in any form whatsoever.